Germany: US soldiers applies for asylum

 military service would include crimes or acts falling under the

-exclusion clauses as set out in Article 12(2);
+exclusion clauses as set out in Article 12(2);" These exclusion

 clause says: "2.
 A third country national or a stateless person is